-In summary, it has been concluded that the environmental effects on river flows, water quality and ecology of implementing a drought order at Llys-y-Fran (freshet release) during October to December, over and above those conditions that already exist under "normal", i.e. licensed, baseline conditions, with the onset of a natural drought, would be negligible.
+In summary, it has been concluded that the environmental effects on river flows, water quality and ecology of implementing a drought order at Llys-y-Fran (freshet release) during the period August to November, over and above those conditions that already exist under "normal", i.e. licensed, baseline conditions, with the onset of a natural drought, would be negligible.
+The assessment included consideration of the capacity to provide spate flows during the key fish migration period of October to December if instructed to do so by NRW.